 - Opening windows and doors to improve circulation and increase airflow.

 - Ensuring restroom exhaust fans are functional and operating at full capacity when a building is occupied.

 - Inspecting and maintaining exhaust ventilation systems in areas such as kitchens and cooking areas.

-- Incorporating portable high-efficiency particulate air (HEPA) fan/filtration systems to enhance air cleaning.
+- Incorporating portable high-efficiency particulate air (HEPA) fan/filtration systems to filter and enhance air cleaning.

 - In non-residential settings, running the heating, ventilation, and air-conditioning (HVAC) systems at maximum outside airflow for 2 hours before and after the building is occupied.